percona/percona-server-mongodb-operator/source/sharding.rst

 * ``config servers`` - a replica set to store metadata and configuration settings for the sharded database cluster.

-.. note:: Percona Server for MongoDB 1.6.0 supports only one shard of a MongoDB cluster; still, this limited sharding support allows using ``mongos`` as an entry point instead of provisioning a load-balancer per replica set node.
+.. note:: Percona Server for MongoDB Operator 1.6.0 supported only one shard of a MongoDB cluster; still, this limited sharding support allowed using ``mongos`` as an entry point instead of provisioning a load-balancer per replica set node.
+Multiple shards are supported starting from the Operator 1.7.0.

 Turning sharding on and off
 ---------------------------